Contributions

 Types of Contributions

 The more you contribute, the more quickly the savings in your retirement account will grow.
-Since these contributions are made on a pre-tax basis, they also reduce your taxable income.
+If contributions are made on a pre-tax basis, they also reduce your taxable income.
 In addition, your earnings grow tax-deferred; you don’t pay taxes until you withdraw your savings in retirement.
 At that time, you will likely be in a lower tax bracket.

 The Miracle of Compounding